-Payload is the total weight you’re allowed to use up legally and safely and includes your occupants, luggage, the tow-ball load, and any other accessories installed on the vehicle that doesn’t come stock standard.
+Payload is the total weight you’re allowed to add legally and safely to the vehicle and includes your occupants, luggage, the tow-ball load (also referred to as the Tow Ball Mass (TBM), and any other accessories installed on the vehicle that don’t come stock standard.

-One factor that is often overlooked, is Tow Ball Mass (TBM).
-When this mass is exerted onto your vehicle, this mass goes towards your vehicle’s payload.
-In other words, the TBM can eat into your payload, thereby affecting what you can carry plus the no. of occupants allowed.
+One factor that is often overlooked is Tow Ball Mass (TBM).
+When this mass is exerted onto your vehicle, this mass must be included in your vehicle’s payload.
+In other words, the TBM can eat into your payload, thereby affecting what you can carry including the number of occupants allowed.

-Keeping within 7-15% is a good rule of thumb to ensure your vehicle is more stable to avoid caravan sway, but it’s a good idea to check what the vehicle manufacturer recommends.
+Keeping the TBM within 7-10% of the ATM is a good rule of thumb to ensure your vehicle is more stable to avoid caravan sway, but it’s a good idea to check what the vehicle manufacturer recommends.

 How to work out tow ball mass

 Gross Vehicle Mass (GVM) is specified by the vehicle manufacturer and is the maximum allowable weight of the vehicle including all its occupants, luggage, and the tow-ball mass.

 So if you want to know how to calculate gross vehicle mass it’s KW + payload = GVM.The GVM is set by the manufacturer and cannot be exceeded.